About Candida Scott Knight

 FILM & TV DIRECTOR

-With fifteen years experience across TV, film and journalism Candida Scott Knight has directed short films, episodes of EastEnders and Hollyoaks as well as commercials, links, idents and on-air trails for most of the channels.
+With fifteen years experience across TV, film and journalism Candida Scott Knight has directed short films, episodes of EastEnders and Hollyoaks as well as commercials, links, idents and on-air trails for many of the UK channels.

 Her third short film, Mercy, was selected, screened and nominated for awards at 29 festivals, winning prizes at 3.